mathsaey/skitter/manual/telemetry.md

 set to `true` in the [Skitter application environment](configuration.html).

 ## Writing telemetry handlers

+> #### Telemetry handlers {:.warning}
+>
+> Skitter does not define or register any handlers for the emitted telemetry
+> events.
+It is up to the user of Skitter to define telemetry handlers or to
+> use an external package which does.

 Telemetry events emitted by Skitter include a lot of information which may be quite large.
 For instance, many events include a `t:Skitter.Strategy.context/0`